patchlevel/event-sourcing/docs/pages/aggregate_id.md

     private CustomId $id;
 }
 ```
+!!! warning

+    If you want to use a custom id that is not an uuid,
+    you need to change the `aggregate_id_type` to `string` in the store configuration.
+    More information can be found [here](store.md).

 !!! note

     If you want to use snapshots, then you have to make sure that the aggregate id are normalized.